 The goal of this 12-credit, six course online certificate program is to provide individuals with an understanding of the ethical and regulatory aspects of human subjects research and to provide them with the skills needed to analyze ethical issues that arise in the conduct of research in domestic and international arenas.

-All six courses will be offered throughout the Fall, Spring, and Summer semesters to enable individuals to complete the program within an academic year.
-However, since all courses stand alone (i.e., are not dependent on each other), one may take these courses in any order and at their own pace and hence, take more than a year to complete the program.
+Six courses are offered during the Fall and Spring semesters (6 credits each semester) that enable students to complete the program within an academic year.
+However, since all courses stand-alone (i.e., are not dependent on each other), one may take these courses in any order and at their own pace and take up to three years to complete the program.

 - Describe the ethical requirements for review of research.

-- Integrate the leading ethical theories into the analysis of research ethics issues.
+- Integrate ethical theories into the analysis of research ethics issues.

 - Evaluate the ethical issues involved in international research.

-- Analyze ethical questions regarding international collaborations in research.
+- Analyze ethics of international collaborations in research

 Our pedagogy relies on the theories of Constructivism and Connectivism that view learning as a process in which the learner actively engages in new ideas through collaborative grouping situations.